What a Long Strange Mash It’s Been…

 Where’s the Beer?

 You can always find your favorite Iron Springs beers and ales at the pub.
-We package three beer brands in 6 X 16 ounce cans ( Kent Lake Kolsch-style Ale, Epiphany Red Ale, JC Flyer IPA, Casey Jones Imperial IPA, Sless' Oatmeal Stout, and quarterly seasonals!) and you can find them in the greater San Francisco Bay Area and parts of Southern California.
+We package three beer brands in 6 X 16 ounce cans (Kent Lake Kolsch-style Ale, JC Flyer IPA, & Casey Jones Imperial IPA) and you can find them in the greater San Francisco Bay Area.

 If you'd like to have Iron Springs' beers distributed to a dealer near you - or if you are a dealer and would like to know about distribution options - then please contact:

-For bottles in Marin, San Francisco, Sonoma, Napa, Mendocino, and Lake counties: Morris Distribution - http://www.morrisdistributing.com/
+For cans in Marin, San Francisco, Sonoma, Napa, Mendocino, and Lake counties: Morris Distribution - http://www.morrisdistributing.com/

-For bottles in Alameda and Contra Costa counties please contact our Brewery Sales Manager by calling the direct sales line (415-233-2207) or email: firstname.lastname@example.org
+For cans in Alameda and Contra Costa counties please contact our Brewery Sales Manager by calling the direct sales line (415-233-2207) or email: firstname.lastname@example.org

 For draft in Marin, San Francisco, Alameda, Sonoma, and Contra Costa counties please contact our Brewery Sales Manager with the information above.